Frequently Asked Questions

 How are nominated projects considered for prioritization?

 Local governments and districts may nominate projects for consideration in the prioritization process.
 The nomination information can be found here.
-The projects are then prioritized and ranked using the decision support models described in the New Transportation Capacity Project Prioritization Process document (available here).
-The Utah Transportation Commission then uses the ranked list as a decision support tool to determine which projects to fund.
+The projects are then ranked using the decision-support models described in the New Transportation Capacity Project Prioritization Process document (available here).
+The Utah Transportation Commission then uses the ranked list as a decision-support tool to determine which, if any, projects to fund.

 Why do projects need to be nominated?